 I welcome you and your relationships with open ears, an open mind, and an open heart.
 I embrace inclusivity of racial identity, gender expression, sexual orientation, and alternative lifestyles, and am sex positive and body affirming in my beliefs and approach.
 I value authenticity in the therapeutic relationship, as I delight in being able to share my worldview, and sense of humor at times, in our conversations.

-I believe in the power of dialogue to expand your understanding of yourself, increase your partner’s or family members’ understanding of you, and to deepen and sustain your couple and family relationships.
+I believe in the power of dialogue to expand your understanding of yourself, to increase your partner’s understanding of you, and to deepen and sustain your relationships.
 I consider humans to be inherently social beings who grow, change, and evolve by the connections they have, and the connections they long to create.

 …and when I’m not being a therapist, I love cooking and baking, watching scary movies,

 everything live music, collecting tattoos, and my big orange cat.